alorans/zig-datagram/README.md

 ### Commenting

-- Most code should be self-documenting.
+- Most code should be self-documenting-ish.
 - Comment things you don't want to forget.
+  - Comment "why" you did what you did.
 - Not every comment needs to be a full, eloquent sentence.
   - Sometimes short comments are actually more readable because they're instantly recognizable.